30kW Solar System UK: The Complete 2026 Guide for Small and Growing Businesses

 | Gyms, leisure | Mixed usage | Moderate — depends on operating hours |

-The simplest way to assess fit: if your business uses most of its electricity between 8am and 5pm, a 30kW system is likely to perform well.
-If a significant portion of your energy use happens after those hours, the system still works, but a battery may be needed to capture more of that value.
-There is also a natural sizing boundary: a 30kW system generating around 25,500 kWh per year typically suits businesses spending up to roughly £15,000 per year on electricity.
+The simplest way to assess fit is this: if your business uses most of its electricity between 8am and 5pm, a 30kW system is likely to perform well.
+If a significant portion of your energy use happens after those hours, the system still works.
+However, a battery may be needed to capture more of that value.
+There is also a natural sizing boundary.
+A 30kW system generating around 25,500 kWh per year typically suits businesses spending up to roughly £15,000 per year on electricity.
 Beyond that, the system starts to feel small relative to demand, and larger systems become more appropriate.
-Our commercial solar regulations guide covers additional planning considerations for different property types.

 What a 30kW System Actually Does in Real Terms

-A 30kW system generates around 25,500 kWh per year (30 kWp × 850 kWh/kWp, the MCS standard irradiance figure), but that number only matters when you understand how it reduces your bill.
-It doesn’t power your entire business.
-It targets a specific part of your energy use: your daytime consumption.
-In most businesses, there’s a consistent level of electricity use during the day — lighting, refrigeration, IT systems, equipment running in the background, anything operating between opening and closing hours.
-That’s what solar replaces first.
+A 30kW system generates around 25,500 kWh per year (30 kWp × 850 kWh/kWp, the MCS standard irradiance figure), but that number only matters once you understand how it reduces your bill.
+It does not power your entire business.
+Instead, it targets a specific part of your energy use: your daytime consumption.
+In most businesses, there is a consistent level of electricity use during the day.
+This includes lighting, refrigeration, IT systems and background equipment running between opening and closing hours.
+That is what solar replaces first.

 | Situation | What happens |